tubasteve13/AlPl/README.md

 Device has magnets so you potentially be put on a fridge is you like.
 RGB Led that can be tiggered during listening  or whatever you want.

-The device has ability to have battery pack to have it wireless(don't know run times or if it works right yet)
+The device has ability to have battery pack to have it wireless.
+There is no logic in the battery attachment and could be run from a 18650 or other 4.2v lixx battery

 Device is found on Amazon: https://www.amazon.com/dp/B0FQNNVV36?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1